 Don’t Cook Food

 Food smells can be really off-putting for people, so refrain from cooking in your house as much as possible.
 Plus, if you’re like us, you don’t have to have to constantly clean your electric stovetop.
 We did a lot of salads and sandwiches the 4-5 days we had showings.
+Or we got take out and ate outside on the back patio.

 Pull Up the Bath Mats